 1. Tips For Shampooing

-- Steam your hair before shampooing it: The pores on your scalp are usually clogged with oil and dirt.
+- Steam your hair before shampooing it: The pores on your scalp are often clogged with oil and dirt..
 The best way to cleanse them away is by steaming your hair.
 To do so, soak a towel in hot water and wring out the excess water.
 Wrap this towel around your head and leave it on for 20 minutes before jumping into the shower.

 - Use paraben and SLS free shampoo: I’m sure you must have heard some buzz about how you need to start using shampoos that are free of sulfates (SLS) and parabens.
 While parabens are added as a preservative, SLS helps in forming a lather.
-Both these chemicals have long been known to cause skin irritation and allergic reactions.
-But recent studies have found that they can also be carcinogenic and cause severe eye damage in children.
-So, it’s best to use organic shampoos that are SLS- and paraben-free.
+Both these chemicals have long been known to cause skin irritation and allergic reactions (1).
+But recent studies have found that parabens can also be carcinogenic and an animal study has linked sulfates with severe eye damage (2), (3).
+So, it’s best to use organic shampoos that are SLS and paraben free.

 - Gently massage while shampooing: When lathering the shampoo, gently massage your scalp with your fingers, moving in a circular motion.
-Not only will you easily cleanse away the dirt from your scalp, the massage will also help improve the blood circulation to your hair follicles and boost hair growth.
+This easily cleanses away the dirt from your scalp.
+The massage will also help improve the blood circulation to your hair follicles and boost hair growth (4).

 - Don’t wash your hair daily: Most shampoos contain chemicals that can make your hair extremely dry and brittle if used daily.
 So, it’s best to wash your hair no more than twice or thrice a week to maintain its health and optimum moisture level.